The Watchers Ending Explained: Seeing Double

 Warning: In case the headline didn't give it away, this article contains major spoilers for "The Watchers."

-Stop me if you've heard this one before: There's a new horror movie directed by a filmmaker with the last name Shyamalan that's about creepy (and possibly supernatural) threats in the middle of a secluded forest ... and, yes, there's a big plot twist hiding in plain sight.
-Reactions thus far have been rather divisive, as you can see from my rather mixed review for /Film, and the sense of atmosphere and tone certainly feel consistent with someone who received their film-school crash course while serving as a second-unit director on M. Night Shyamalan's 2021 film "Old" and a director on several episodes of his streaming series "Servant," but that's pretty much where the similarities between father and daughter end.
+Stop me if you've heard this one before: A filmmaker with the last name Shyamalan released a horror movie about creepy (and possibly supernatural) threats in the middle of a secluded forest ... and, yes, there's a big plot twist hiding in plain sight.
+Reactions to "The Watchers" turned out to be rather divisive, as you can see from my rather mixed review for /Film prior to release in the summer of 2024, but the sense of atmosphere and tone certainly felt consistent with someone who received their film-school crash course under the tutelage of M. Night Shyamalan himself.
+Up-and-coming filmmaker Ishana Night Shyamalan served as a second-unit director on M. Night's 2021 film "Old" and as director on several episodes of his streaming series "Servant," but that's pretty much where the similarities between father and daughter end.

-Ishana Night Shyamalan's debut feature "The Watchers" is very much abiding by its own rules entirely.
-It'd be far too reductive to try and put it in a box, much like the giant one (known as "the Coop") that serves as the main setting of this one-location thriller.
-This isn't her version of "The Village" or her attempt to live up to the sky-high expectations set by "The Sixth Sense."
-Instead, the Dakota Fanning-led film feels like a young filmmaker taking all the skills she's had the privilege of picking up over the years and applying it on the biggest possible canvas.
-The final result is an unwieldy, strained, but undeniably confident breakthrough that comes loaded with dense amounts of lore, mythology, and, of course, a twist or two.
+Ishana Night Shyamalan's debut feature "The Watchers" very much abides by its own rules entirely.
+It'd be far too reductive to try and put it in a box, much like the room-sized one (known as "the Coop") that serves as the main setting of this one-location thriller.
+This isn't her version of "The Village," nor is it her attempt to live up to the sky-high expectations set by "The Sixth Sense."
+Instead, the Dakota Fanning-led film feels like a young filmmaker taking all the skills she had the privilege of picking up over the years and applying it on the biggest possible canvas.
+The final result is an unwieldy, strained, but undeniably confident breakthrough that comes loaded with dense amounts of folklore, mythology, and, of course, a twist or two.

-Although not necessarily confusing or convoluted, the final sequence of "The Watchers" and everything leading up to it will no doubt leave audiences buzzing — for better and for worse.
+Although not necessarily the most confusing or convoluted addition to the Shyamalan oeuvre (both of them), the final sequence of "The Watchers" and everything leading up to it undoubtedly leaves viewers buzzing — for better and for worse.

 Getting lost in the woods with a different Shyamalan